Tony Hawk performs a skateboard trick at Simple Session 2019 in Tallinn, Estonia on February 2, 2019

 15 min readPublished on

 To put together a list of 11 skateboarders you need to know about was no easy task.
-For every skateboarder on this list, there are ten others worthy of their slot.
+For every skateboarder on this list, there are 10 others worthy of their slot.
 However, when it comes to understanding skateboarding, these skateboarders each gave their lives to skateboarding in contributions of heart, career accomplishments, personality and pushing not only what is possible on a skateboard but what it means to be a skateboarder.
-Red Bull put them in order of birth date because this is not a competition, but rather a hall of recorded reverence.
+We put them in order of birth date because this is not a competition, but rather a hall of recorded reverence.

 01